jnozzi/cocoadev.com/markdown/QuickestWayToZeroOutBuffer.md

 Does anyone know the quickest way to zero out a large buffer (1MB+).

-The following code takes about 4 milliseconds to zero out 1MB on a 450MHz General/GeeFour.
+The following code takes about 4 milliseconds to zero out 1MB on a 450MHz GeeFour.

-id buffer=General/[NSMutableData dataWithLength:262144*4];
+id buffer=[NSMutableData dataWithLength:262144*4];
 int *p;  // <<--- this should be int * d; right ?  oops typo!! p=[buffer bytes];